agenteo/agenteo.github.com/source/_posts/2016-01-28-cognitive-overload-in-software-development.md

 **Most languages provide a way to group files in modules--developers should use that and keep boundaries updated as the business logic evolves.**

-I have a theory that the human brain is hardwired by thousand of years of labour and expects--almost craves--to feel mental fatigue when the application is big.
+I have a theory that the human brain is hardwired by thousand of years of labour and expects--almost craves--mental fatigue when the application is large.
 I believe a fixed mindset foster that expectation.
-I think some load is necessary when developing software but the extraneous load should and can be reduced at a minimum.
+I think some cognitive load is necessary when developing software but the extraneous load should and can be reduced at a minimum.